microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-bare-metal/WEX_PGM_8Channels_Patterns/README.md

 [![MCHP](../images/microchip.png)](https://www.microchip.com)

-## Use Case 2: Generate Patterns Using WEX
+## Generate Patterns Using WEX

-A basic use case of the timer’s waveform extension is to set a pattern for the output signals that changes periodically.
+This use case shows how the TCE’s waveform extension is configured to set a pattern for the output signals that changes periodically.
 The program will toggle the pins (complementary pattern) every 25 μs using software delay for ten times.
 After another 250 μs a stair-like pattern will be generated, with 5 μs delay between each step.
 After another 250 μs delay, the process repeats.

 ## Related Documentation